Historical Apoplexy · State Legislative Adaptations · Wisconsin

 INTRODUCTION: This bill may be introduced by any member of the Wisconsin State Senate or Wisconsin State Assembly.
 Under Joint Rule 52, all proposals shall be reproduced on paper 8-1/2 by 11 inches.
 Each bill shall have a title, an enacting clause, and subject matter disposed of in one or more sections.
 The Legislative Reference Bureau (LRB), a nonpartisan agency established in 1901, provides free bill drafting services to all legislators and is available to draft this proposal in final statutory form upon request by a sponsoring legislator.

-Because the bill spans multiple committees' jurisdictions and contains significant fiscal appropriations, referral to the Joint Committee on Finance is mandatory.
+COMMITTEE ASSIGNMENT: Upon introduction, this bill would likely be assigned to the Senate Committee on Agriculture and Tourism or the Assembly Committee on Agriculture, with concurrent referral to the Joint Committee on Finance for fiscal review under Wisconsin Statutes Section 13.093.
 The Joint Committee on Finance has authority under Section 13.10 of the Wisconsin Statutes to review and approve all fiscal legislation and controls final approval of many state appropriations.

 FISCAL NOTE: The Legislative Fiscal Bureau prepares fiscal estimates for all bills with budgetary impact, as required by Joint Rule 41.